Coburg, Victoria

-Coburg is a suburb in Melbourne, Victoria, Australia, 8 km north of Melbourne's Central Business District, located within the Cities of Darebin and Merri-bek local government areas.
+Coburg is an inner suburb in Melbourne, Victoria, Australia, 8 km north of Melbourne's Central Business District, located mainly within the City of Merri-bek local government area, with a handful of properties on Elizabeth Street, Coburg's eastern boundary, located in the City of Darebin.
 Coburg recorded a population of 26,574 at the 2021 census.

-Although most of Coburg is within the City of Merri-bek, a handful of properties on Elizabeth Street, Coburg's eastern boundary, are located in the City of Darebin.

 Coburg's boundaries are Gaffney Street and Murray Road in the north, Elizabeth Street and Merri Creek in the east, Moreland Road in the South and Melville Road, Devon Avenue, Sussex Street and West Street in the west.
 Coburg is designated one of 26 Principal Activity Centres in the Melbourne 2030 Metropolitan Strategy.